frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 In addition to making important Church appointments, he canonized various African saints.
 He erected Opus Dei as a Personal Prelature.

 He came from that faraway country, from Poland, with great experience of totalitarian oppression, of massacres, of the desecration of a nation and its soul.
-He\'d seen Jewish friends being taken from him in the Holocaust.
+He'd seen Jewish friends being taken from him in the Holocaust.

-He was an orphan at the age of twenty, and so, deprived at an early age of what most of us take for granted: security, family, hope, and meaning, he was thrown back on the only resources a human being can ever truly rely on: the irrefutable knowledge that we are divinely created, the unalterable fact that we were created in dignity and for dignity, and the reassurance that God who is the Good Shepherd, who walks with us and guides us and heals us, is constantly calling us to Him.
+He was an orphan at the age of twenty, and so, deprived at an early age of what most of us take for granted: security, family, hope, and meaning, he was thrown back on the only resources a human being can ever truly rely on: the irrefutable knowledge that we are divinely created, the unalterable fact that we were created in dignity and for dignity, and the reassurance that God, who is the Good Shepherd who walks with us and guides us and heals us, is constantly calling us to Him.

 He saw up close and personal what happens when the dignity of the human person is debased.
 One of the largest concentration camps, Auschwitz, was located in the diocese of Krakow.
 He saw very closely what human hells are made of.